Lincoln Project Co-Founder John Weaver Accused Of Grooming Young Men For Sex

 The accusation was a response to Lincoln Project staffer and GOP operative Stuart Stevens’ claim that the political action committee is creating a database of officials and staffers from Donald Trump’s administration to hold them accountable.

 As noted by RT, Girdusky claimed that he had been contacted by multiple men who said they were groomed by Weaver.
-The author said he was in possession of messages that Weaver sent to one alleged victim.
+The author said he was in possession of messages Weaver sent to one alleged victim.
 In response to the author’s claim, journalist Scott Stedman said he, too, had been contacted by Weaver inappropriately and posted messages purportedly from the Lincoln Project co-founder.

 “Of course.
-Look…smart, clever, handsome, hot…you have it all,” one purported message from Weaver said.
+Look…smart, clever, handsome, hot…you have it all,” one purported message from Weaver read.

 “Your new hair color is hot!
-Keep it that way!!” another said.
+Keep it that way!!” another reportedly read.

 As noted by RedState, Donald Trump Jr. retweeted some of Girdusky’s tweets, which allegedly drew attention to the accusations.